 To stay healthy, it's important to replace the fluid we lose when we breathe, sweat or urinate.

-The amount a person needs to drink to avoid getting deyhdrated will vary depending on a range of factors, including their size, the temperature and how active they are.
-However, as a guide, the Department of Health recommends that we should drink about 1.2 litres of fluid every day.
-This works out to be about six 200ml or eight 150ml glasses.
+However, the amount a person needs to drink to avoid getting dehydrated will vary depending on a range of factors, including their size, the temperature and how active they are.
+So, for example, if you're exercising hard in hot weather you'll need to drink more.

-All drinks count, but water, milk and fruit juices are the healthiest.
+All drinks count, including hot drinks such as tea and coffee, but water, milk and fruit juices are the healthiest.
 It is best to avoid alcoholic drinks.